Orbital Linearization of Smooth Completely Integrable Vector Fields: Introduction

-The above theorem is in fact more than mere orbital linearization: not only that $X$ is orbitally equivalent to its linear part $X^{(1)},$ but also the factor $F$ in the expression $X = FX^{(1)}$ in a normalized coordinate system is a first integral of $X$ and $X^{(1)}.$ In \cite{Zung-Nondegenerate2012}, this kind of linearization is called \emph{geometrical linearization}.
+The above theorem is in fact more than mere orbital linearization: not only that $X$ is orbitally equivalent to its linear part $X^{(1)}$, but also the factor $F$ in the expression $X = FX^{(1)}$ in a~normalized coordinate system is a f\/irst integral of~$X$ and~$X^{(1)}$.
+In~\cite{Zung-Nondegenerate2015}, this kind of linearization is called \textit{geometric linearization}.

-The formal and analytic case of the above theorem also holds and was shown in \cite{Zung-Nondegenerate2012} in a more general context of integrable non-Hamiltonian systems of type $(p,q)$, i.e. with $p$ commuting vector fields and $q$ common first integrals, where $p+q = n$ is the dimension of the manifold.
-The vector fields that we study in this paper are integrable of type $(1,n-1),$ i.e. just one vector field and $n-1$ first integrals.
+The formal and analytic case of the above theorem also holds and was shown in \cite{Zung-Nondegenerate2015} in a~more general context of integrable non-Hamiltonian systems of type $(p,q)$, i.e., with $p$ commuting vector f\/ields and $q$ common f\/irst integrals, where $p+q = n$ is the dimension of the manifold.
+The vector f\/ields that we study in this paper are integrable of type $(1,n-1)$, i.e., just one vector f\/ield and $n-1$ f\/irst integrals.

-The nondegeneracy condition in Theorem \ref{thm:SmoothLinearization} is a bit stronger than the nondegeneracy condition in \cite{Zung-Nondegenerate2012}: in \cite{Zung-Nondegenerate2012} the (formal or analytic) vector field $X$ is called integrable \emph{nondegenerate} if it satisifes the above conditions i) and ii), without the need of condition iii).
-In fact, in the formal and analytic case, condition iii) is a simple consequence of the first two conditions and the theorem about the existence of (formal or analytic) Poincaré-Dulac normalization \cite{Zung-Poincare2002,Zung-Nondegenerate2012}.
-However, in the smooth case, we don't have a proof of the fact that condition iii) follows from conditions i) and ii) in general, though we do have a proof of this fact for dimension 2.
+The nondegeneracy condition in Theorem \ref{thm:SmoothLinearization} is a bit stronger than the nondegeneracy condition in \cite{Zung-Nondegenerate2015}: in \cite{Zung-Nondegenerate2015} the (formal or analytic) vector f\/ield $X$ is called integrable \emph{nondegenerate} if it satisf\/ies the above conditions i) and ii), without the need of condition iii).
+(A priori, the condition that ${\rm d}F_1 \wedge \dots \wedge {\rm d}F_{n-1}(O) \neq 0$ is quite stronger than the condition that the $\infty$-jet of ${\rm d}F_1 \wedge \dots \wedge {\rm d}F_{n-1}$ at~$O$ is not zero.)
+However, in fact, in the formal and analytic case, condition~iii) is a~simple consequence of the f\/irst two conditions and the theorem about the existence of (formal or analytic) Poincar\'e--Dulac normalization \cite{Zung-Poincare2002,Zung-Nondegenerate2015}.
+On the other hand, in the smooth case, we don't have a proof of the fact that condition~iii) follows from conditions~i) and~ii) in general, though we do have a proof of this fact for dimension~2.